peteamiri/Tutorials/Programming_Languages/Python/readme.md

    - `math.isinf(x)`: Returns True if `x` is positive or negative infinity.
    - `math.isnan(x)`: Returns True if `x` is not a number (NaN).

-Here's an example demonstrating the usage of some of these functions:
+Here has an example demonstrating the usage of some of these functions:

 ```python
 import math